Omokiti/github_article/Index.md

 GitHub has a large community. so imagine your code being seen by the large community.

 ### Git vs GitHub
 Most times we confuse Git for GitHub and vice versa.
-Well, Git is a version control system that lets you manage and keep track of your source code history and GitHub is a hosting site where developers and programmers can upload the code they create and work collaboratively to improve it.
+Well, Git is the  control system that lets you manage and keep track of your source code history and GitHub is the service for projects that use Git.

 ### GitHub Workflow
 GitHub has a lot of commands but for this tutorial, I will touch on three of them which are essential in the GitHub workflow.;